Teal Leadership - People Development Magazine

 2. Introduce coaching practices

 The core difference between leading by management and leading without power relates to the ability to ask questions.
-Thus, a possible next step would be to introduce coaching practices into the organization.
+Thus, a possible next step would be to introduce coaching practices into the organisation.

-This can be done in many ways, but essentially you want to model to your employees what coaching is.
+This can be done in many ways, but essentially, you want to model for your employees what coaching is.
 The best way to learn the value of coaching is to experience it yourself.
-Consider making coaching hours available to start with.
-Then decide on a strategy to roll out coaching organization-wide.
-Maybe it is sending everyone on coach training, or maybe it is rolling out a peer-coaching program.
+Consider making coaching hours available initially.
+Then decide on a strategy to roll out coaching organisation-wide.
+Maybe it is sending everyone on coach training, or perhaps it is rolling out a peer-coaching program.

 3. Introduce a decision-making & advice process